amranhossain63/amranhossain63/README.md

 ### 🔍 What I Do
 - Develop end-to-end ML pipelines for audio and speech data
 - Extract and analyze acoustic biomarkers (MFCC, GTCC, pitch, jitter, shimmer)
-- Build and evaluate ML & DL models (SVM, Random Forest, XGBoost, CNN, LSTM)
+- Build and evaluate ML & DL models (SVM, Random Forest, XGBoost, MLP, CNN)
 - Apply statistical analysis and cross-validation on healthcare datasets
 - Focus on model interpretability and practical deployment